-We use a lab experiment to investigate how a holistic approach that focuses on aligning OPO's and TC's interests to promote population health might offer a better design for organ transplant regulation.
+for organ transplant regulation.
 We focus on procurement and transplantation of kidneys.
-We show that moving from the current fragmented regulation to holistic regulation where TCs and OPOs are jointly rewarded for health improvements for all patients (transplanted or waitlisted but not transplanted) can shift the organ recovery and transplantation rates.2 We also look at the nature of these shifts to see whether they benefit patients on average and whether the forgone recovery or transplantation opportunities could have benefited patients.
+We show that moving from the current fragmented regulation to holistic regulation where TCs and OPOs are jointly rewarded for health improvements for all patients (transplanted or waitlisted but not transplanted) can shift the organ recovery and transplantation rates.
+We also look at the nature of these shifts to see whether they benefit patients on average and whether the forgone recovery or transplantation opportunities could have benefited patients.
 While no actual transplantation takes place in our experiment, the decision architecture approximates the environment that OPOs and TCs face.
-Besides providing clean identification and counterfactuals, our experiment also lets us observe important outcomes that are typically unobservable in the wild.
+Besides providing clean identification and counterfactuals, our experiment also lets us observe outcomes analogous to important outcomes that are typically unobservable in the wild.
 For instance, we are generally unable to observe unrecovered kidneys, or whether discarded organs could have benefited some transplant candidates, but we can observe the analogous outcomes in our experimental setting.